gitakileus/AWS_lambda/README.md

 * Create a new trial AWS account
 * Create a new AWS lambda account
-* Zipped the folder and upload to AWS lambda.
+* Zip the folder and upload to AWS lambda.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.